Colombia at the FIFA World Cup: Goalscorers

 James Rodríguez after scoring his sixth goal in the 2014 FIFA World Cup, a quarter-final penalty against Brazil.
 Although Colombia was eliminated, it won him the Golden Boot as most successful scorer of the tournament.

+On 30 May 1962, Francisco Zuluaga made history by scoring Colombia's first-ever FIFA World Cup goal, doing so in their opening match against Uruguay in Arica.

-Colombia's record World Cup scorer, James Rodríguez, has also won the Golden Boot when he scored 6 goals in the 2014 FIFA World Cup.
+Colombia's record World Cup scorer, James Rodríguez, also won the Golden Boot after scoring six goals during the 2014 World Cup.